pneumus/Linux/tutorial/git_tutorial.md

     git branch

-  <blockquote>Note: The "default" Branch is highlighted with an asterisk</blockquote>
+  <blockquote>Note: The "default" Branch is highlighted with an asterisk.
+Sample:</blockquote>

+    SampleBranch1
+    SampleBranch2
+    * main

   </ul>
 </details>